 Pupils in Key Stage 2 (Years 3 to 6) develop their understanding of reading, writing and maths, increasing their independence in their learning skills.
 Pupils make at least expected progress over the key stage as their learning becomes more complex.

-Please find below our most recent Ofsted reports and relevant information from the Department for Education Performance Tables.
+Please find below our most recent published school performance data and relevant information from the Department for Education Performance Tables.

 PLEASE NOTE- Due to COVID-19, there were no statutory tests for Key Stage 2 (Year 6) in 2019/2020 and 2020/2021, therefore there are no results to publish.
 The last published results were in 2018/2019 which can be found below.